MicrosoftDocs/Viva/Viva/insights/org-team-insights/employee-wellbeing.md

 Here are ways to support focus time:

 * Select a day and period of time when people should try to avoid scheduling meetings—for example, holding "meeting-free Fridays."
-* Avoid Teams chats with colleagues in focus mode.
-Create a team norm to not send chats to team members who are in focus mode and displaying the focus status symbol in Microsoft Teams.
+* Create a team norm to not send chats to team members who are in focus mode and displaying the focus status symbol in Microsoft Teams.
 * Schedule focus time in Viva Insights.
 When you schedule regular focus-time sessions into your calendar, Viva Insights helps protect your time by silencing chats and setting your Teams status to focusing.

 For more best practices and ways to establish a "no meeting" period, see [Best practices for focus time](../tutorials/gm-focus.md).